cramjaco/Chesapeake_Mainstem_2019_Fractions_Analysis/README.md

 * `ScratchFigures`: Archive, but for figures I'm not using any more
 * `ScratchNotebooks`: Like `Archive` but specifically for notebook files I'm not using anymore

+Note: Two files are too big for github and will need to be filtered out before posting.
+`query_aligh.stockholm`
+`ref_seqs_hhmalign.fasta`